-In April 2019, we adopted the 2019 Equity Incentive Plan (the "2019 Plan"), which amends and restates the 2019 Plan in its entirety.
-At our 2022 Annual Meeting of Stockholders on August 4, 2022, stockholders approved the Second Amended and Restated 2019 Equity Incentive Plan (the "Amended 2019 Plan"), which among other things, increased the number of shares of Class A common stock authorized for issuance under the Amended 2019 Plan.
+In April 2019, we adopted the 2019 Equity Incentive Plan (the "2019 Plan").
+In August 2021, we adopted, and our shareholders approved, the Amended and Restated 2019 Equity Incentive Plan (the "Amended 2019 Plan"), which amends and restates the 2019 Plan in its entirety.
+At our 2022 Annual Meeting of Stockholders on August 4, 2022, stockholders approved the Second Amended 2019 Equity Incentive Plan (the "Second Amended 2019 Plan"), which, among other things, increased the number of shares of Class A common stock authorized for issuance under the Amended 2019 Plan.
 Following the effect of the Reverse Stock Splits, the total number of shares of Class A common stock authorized for issuance is 110,000 shares.